yourtechie/terraform-eks-karpenter/research-task/gpc-slicing.md

 2. Enable MIG on GPU nodes.
 3. Configure workloads to use GPU slices.
 4. Update Karpenter provisioner to support GPU slicing.

-By following these steps, your client can significantly reduce GPU costs while maintaining the performance of their AI workloads on EKS.